hfiref0x/UPGDSED/README.md

 Using this program might render your computer into an unbootable state.

-Source code provided AS-IS in help it will be usefull BUT WITHOUT WARRANTY OF ANY KIND.
+Source code provided AS-IS in help it will be useful BUT WITHOUT WARRANTY OF ANY KIND.

 ANY USE OF THE SOFTWARE IS ENTIRELY AT YOUR OWN RISK.